& Tech Launch

 Welcome to Launch, the yearly Mines on-campus preview for incoming students.

-In that spirit, Computing, Communications, and Information Technologies (CCIT), the campus IT department, presents Tech Launch — an overview of technology resources available to you at Mines.
+In that spirit, Information & Technology Solutions (I&TS), the campus IT department, presents Tech Launch — an overview of technology resources available to you at Mines.

 Take a look at the information below, then navigate to our Getting Started Guide for even more details.
 Get a running start on the technology and computing part of your Mines experience.